benoid/old-racket-music-theory-library/README.md

 ### racket-music-theory - A Music Theory Abstraction for Racket's RSound library.

-Note: This project is being rewritten and incorporated into a fork of rsound [here](https://github.com/benoid/RSound/tree/master/rsound/composer).
+This project is being rewritten and incorporated into a fork of rsound [here](https://github.com/benoid/RSound/tree/master/rsound/composer).

 Music Theory abstraction of the RSound library with support for notes, rests, measures and instruments.